Nass Valley, BC

 Guidance in Karma Yoga Activities and Service

-3 vegetarian/vegan meals daily plus unlimited tea (harvested from our own gardens and forest), and water
+3 vegetarian/vegan meals daily plus unlimited tea (usually harvested from our own gardens and forest), and water

-Round-trip transfer to and from Terrace BC (on Saturdays)
+Round-trip transfer to and from Terrace BC (on program start and end days)

 **This is a Certified Continuing Education Program - Yoga Alliance Yoga Teachers are eligible for 100 hours after completion**